-Lectures, study groups, and job fairs are all par for the campus programming course.
-Make your event stand out with these Instagram-worthy event ideas:
+Make your on-campus event stand out with these Instagram-worthy event ideas.

 Host a workshop where students can make their own dorm room décor — think plant hangers, terrariums, or recycled frames for their art.
 Get inspiration from Pinterest, Instagram, or Etsy for the latest crafting trends.